Chegg Inc. (CHGG) did well last session?

 Sponsored

-On September 08, 2022, Northland Capital Upgraded Chegg Inc. (NYSE: CHGG) to Outperform.
-A report published by Goldman on July 15, 2022, Initiated its previous ‘Neutral’ rating for CHGG.
-Piper Sandler May 03, 2022d the rating to Neutral on May 03, 2022, and set its price target from $44 to $21.
-KeyBanc Capital Markets April 12, 2022d its ‘Overweight’ rating to ‘Sector Weight’ for CHGG, as published in its report on April 12, 2022.
-Piper Sandler’s report from January 13, 2022 suggests a price prediction of $43 for CHGG shares, giving the stock a ‘Overweight’ rating.
-Northland Capital also rated the stock as ‘Market Perform’.
+On September 26, 2022, Needham Upgraded Chegg Inc. (NYSE: CHGG) to Buy.
+A report published by Northland Capital on September 08, 2022, Upgraded its rating to ‘Outperform’ for CHGG.
+Goldman also rated CHGG shares as ‘Neutral’, setting a target price of $20 on the company’s shares in an initiating report dated July 15, 2022.
+Piper Sandler May 03, 2022d its ‘Overweight’ rating to ‘Neutral’ for CHGG, as published in its report on May 03, 2022.
+Piper Sandler also rated the stock as ‘Overweight’.

 Analysis of Chegg Inc. (CHGG)